-Meeting the Goals: With the County government's lack of control over all emission sources, realization of the 2030 GHG target heavily depends on our collective community participation in the CESMP actions.
-In fact, depending on the level of community participation, we could be up to 1,400,000 metric tons of of carbon dioxide equivalent (MTCO2e) short of our goal.
-Figure 2 shows what our 2030 county-wide emissions levels might be under different scenarios.
-The bottom line shows the 2030 goal trajectory, and the top line shows the effect of doing nothing.
-The middle lines show the effects of varying degree of actions in and outside of our control.
-If we were to implement all actions listed in the CESMP, there is a gap of about 500,000-1,400,000 MTCO2e shown as the shaded pink area.
-This includes the current and future effects of existing regulations and the impact of the market.
+Meeting the Goals: In our pursuit of the 2030 GHG reduction goal, it is vital to acknowledge that the County government alone cannot exercise direct control over all emission sources in our county.
+Consequently, the realization of the 2030 GHG target heavily depends on our collective community engagement with the CESMP actions.
+In fact, depending on the level of community participation, we may witness a deficit of approximately 330,000 to 1,500,000 metric tons of carbon dioxide equivalent (MTCO2e) between the total reductions necessary to meet our 2030 GHG goal and what the County's actions alone can feasibly achieve (refer to Figure 2 for clarity).
 We believe this gap can be bridged with the help of significant external support, such as contributions from market factors, state- and national-level regulation, incorporating forest and tree removals into our GHG inventories, or potentially through the purchase of carbon offsets.
 However, it is important to emphasize that the acquisition of carbon offsets would be our last resort, reserved for the scenario where we cannot meet our 2030 goal through direct emission reduction initiatives.
 The first line of action should always be focusing on direct emissions reduction.